Binge eatingEating - binge; Overeating - compulsive; Compulsive overeating

-Binge eating is when a person eats a much larger amount of food in a shorter period of time than he or she normally would.
+Binge eating is an eating disorder in which a person eats a much larger amount of food in a shorter period of time than he or she normally would.
 During binge eating, the person also feels a loss of control.

 A binge eater often:

-- Often snacks, in addition to eating three meals a day
+- Snacks, in addition to eating three meals a day

 - Overeats throughout the day